chennewstart/hashtags/mapreduce/README.md

 The Graph Exploration problem here refers to find the graph components (connected vertexes) in an undirected graph.
 The implementation here only uses Hadoop MapReduce Java API.
 You can see a more detailed description of the program and algorithm from [this link](http://codingwiththomas.blogspot.com/2011/04/graph-exploration-with-hadoop-mapreduce.html).

+An application of this algorithm is to identify different accounts (or ip addresses) that belong to the same user.
+That's why the main java file is called `UserIdentifierNormalization.java`.
+You can refers to Nathan Marz's [new book](http://www.manning.com/marz/) for this particular application.

 ##Input and Output
 Each vertex in the graph is denoted by an unique integer.
 The input is a text file in which each line represents a part of a component.
 The algorithm will assign all vertexes in a component the same id which is the vertexid of one of the vertex in that component.